rouskinlab/seismic-rna/docs/_sources/manuals/workflow/align.rst.txt

 Align: input files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Input file: FASTA
+Input: reference sequences
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Alignment requires exactly one file of reference sequences, which must be in FASTA format.
+Alignment requires exactly one file of reference sequences, which must be DNA sequences (only A, C, G, T, and N) in FASTA format.
+You may clean the FASTA file with the :doc:`../util/fastaclean` utility, if necessary.
 See :doc:`../../formats/data/fasta` for details.
-You can use the :doc:`../util/fastaclean` to clean the FASTA file before alignment, if necessary.

-Input file(s): FASTQ
+Input: sequencing reads
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Alignment requires one or more files of sequencing reads, which must be in FASTQ format.
+Alignment requires one or more files of sequencing reads, which must be DNA sequences (only A, C, G, T, and N) in FASTQ format.
 See :doc:`../../formats/data/fastq` for details.